Emicon97/EmiCon97/README.md

-# Welcome to my profile.
+# Welcome!
 My name is Emilio R. Conde Frers.

 # About me:
 <p align="center">I am a Full Stack Web Developer with MERN (MongodDB, Express, React and React/Redux, Node.js) skills.
 I can also use PostgreSQL and Typescript.
 My goal is to keep on improving on them, but learning if needed, I also love leanring new things!</p>